Buying a Phone Through Your Business in the UK: Save 20%+ on Tax in 2025/26

 - Full VAT recovery — provided the contract is in the company’s name, you can reclaim 100% of the VAT on both the handset and monthly charges.

 - No Benefit in Kind (BIK) tax — HMRC allows one mobile phone per employee as a tax-free benefit, provided the contract is between the employer and the network provider.
-This is a significant advantage: the employee pays no additional tax, and the company gets full relief.
+This is a significant advantage: the employee (including you as a director) pays no additional tax, and the company gets full relief.
+This exemption is found in ITEPA 2003, Section 319.

-- Corporation tax deduction — the full cost reduces your company’s taxable profits.
+- Corporation tax deduction — the full cost reduces your company’s taxable profits at 25% (or 19% for small profits).

 - Multiple phones — if you employ staff, you can provide each employee with one tax-free mobile phone under the same rules.